-I needed influencers, I needed models, I needed champions, and I needed friends and peers who would support me when things weren’t going my way.
+I needed influencers, I needed models, I needed champions and sponsors, and I needed friends and peers who would support me when things weren’t going my way.
 Some of these were fulfilled by the people in my life.
 Others by books and social media – I’m a huge proponent that books and virtual “friends” can serve as the inspiration you may need to get over a hump or broaden your mind to a new way of thinking.

 Yet, the talk about mentors seems to rage on and on.

 Women are repeatedly told to find a mentor.
 I just don’t think that’s always the right answer.
 And, for working moms, finding a mentor who is a working mom herself is near impossible.